duttaturja/FrontGen/README.md

 FrontGen is a production-ready, reusable React boilerplate designed to launch your full-stack projects in minutes.
 It provides a complete frontend foundation with a design system, UI components, authentication, routing, and pre-built page templates.

-It's built to be backend-agnostic, making it the perfect starting point for any stack, including MERN, Django + React, or FastAPI + React.
+It's built to be backend-agnostic, making it the perfect starting point for any stack, including **MERN, Django + React, or FastAPI + React**.

 ---